realdennis/use-file/README.md

 ## Why This has a dependency of `useEventTarget`

-This is a hooks infrastructure for easily package a event hooks.
+This is a hook infrastructure for easily package a event hooks.

 See more [useEventTarget](https://github.com/realdennis/useEventTarget/).